Why are we changing the name of the church?

 In the Bible, names have meaning and authority; they represent an identity.
 The most important characteristic of our new name is that it is rooted in Scripture.

-Community is found over 128 times in the New Testament.
+The word Community is found over 128 times in the New Testament.
 This word represents a group of people who are united with Christ and share His life with one another in a way that results in spiritual growth.

-House in the Old Testament refers to God’s temple or His sanctuary.
+The word House in the Old Testament refers to God’s temple or His sanctuary.
 This is the place that believers would come to meet with God.
 In the New Testament, believers primarily met with God in homes for worship, teaching, community, prayer, and even evangelism.

-Church is found over 114 times in the New Testament.
+The word Church is found over 114 times in the New Testament.
 The Church body are those who have been called out of the world by Jesus to participate in His life and mission.
 Church refers to both the universal body of Christ and specific locations.